paulo-v-fernandes/paulo-v-fernandes/README.md

 ## 👨‍💻 About Me

-I'm a Computer Scientist with a strong focus on parallel programming and cloud computing.
+I'm a Computer Scientist with a focus on parallel programming and cloud computing.
 My main expertise lies in building scalable, high-performance systems using modern cloud architectures, particularly on AWS.

-I have hands-on experience with multithreaded development, GPU acceleration via CUDA, and designing secure, distributed systems.
+I have hands-on experience with multithreaded development, GPU acceleration via CUDA, designing secure and distributed systems.
-My work often involves cryptographic applications, queue-based architectures, and container orchestration with Kubernetes.
+My work often involves cryptographic applications, queue-based architectures and event-driven architecture.

 I'm passionate about solving complex problems at scale — especially when they involve concurrency, cloud-native infrastructure, and performance optimization.